Lattica-ai/lattica-studio/lattica_build_src/lattica_build/base_classes/README.md

 `custom_scales` is for additional encrypted inputs (not the primary input).
 Keys must match input names in `input_shape`.

+`custom_n_slots` sets a per-input sub-ring slot count.
+Keys must match input names in `input_shape`, and inputs that are not listed fall back to `HomParams.n_slots` (which itself defaults to the full ring, `internal_n = n // 2`).
+The primary input's resolved value is what encryption uses; every other input carries its own sub-ring in its ciphertext metadata.
+See [`params/README.md`](../params/README.md#slot-packing-internal_n-vs-n_slots).

 `n_axis` controls slot-axis interpretation for homomorphic layout-sensitive ops.

 When to set `n_axis`: